Welcome to the Journal of Undergraduate Research and Scholarly Excellence!

 Want to get involved?

-We are currently looking for people interested in the Associate Editor position and in being referees for the journal.
+We are currently looking for interested applicants in editing, marketing, and referee positions.
 You must be an undergraduate student to be a JUR staff member, but can be an undergraduate student, graduate student, or faculty member of any accredited institution of higher education in order to be a referee for the publication.
-Please email the editor in chief Pasha Lookian at firstname.lastname@example.org if you would like to be a part of the Journal for Undergraduate Research and Scholarly Excellence.
+Please email the editor in chief Deanna Cox at firstname.lastname@example.org if you would like to be a part of the Journal for Undergraduate Research and Scholarly Excellence.

 Immune modulation as a tool in promoting recovery from traumatic brain injury and stroke